-Row over Andretti bid reflects troubled times in F1
+Andretti bid row reflects troubled times in F1

 An FIA spokesperson said on Monday: "The FIA has not made any indication or comment on the potential success or otherwise of any organisations who express their interest in entering the championship."

-They added that the process would "follow strict FA protocol and take several months."
+They added that the process would "follow strict FIA protocol and take several months."

 What are the concerns about Andretti?